When Carmilla's link actually pays

 One support-conditional edge case: if your roam pairing is Estes, you walk deeper.
 His Blessing of Moonlight keeps you full in the middle of the link, which is the only time it is correct to use Flicker to push past the enemy frontline instead of saving it.
 If your pairing is Diggie, you do not push up: Diggie's cage saves your backline, not you, so you stay on the carry and link from the edge.

 Carmilla has four locked slots and two real conversations.
-The locked slots: Tough Boots or Demon Shoes, Cursed Helmet, Dominance Ice, Oracle.
-Boots pick depends on the enemy magic damage count: Tough Boots into two or more AP threats, Demon Shoes into an all-physical enemy to keep S1 spammable.
-Oracle's Bless passive enhances shields and HP regen you receive by 30%, which includes the heal-per-hit on your own S1 passive, which is why Oracle is the single most efficient item on the hero and stays in every build.
+The locked slots: Tough Boots or Demon Boots, Cursed Helmet, Dominance Ice, Oracle.
+Tough Boots into two or more AP threats for the 30% CC reduction.
+Demon Boots into an all-physical enemy to keep S1 spammable via the mana recovery passive.
+Oracle's Bless passive enhances shields and HP regen you receive by 30%, which includes the heal-per-hit on your own S1, which is why Oracle is the single most efficient item on the hero and stays in every build.

 The two flex conversations: